x-tools/xtools/docs/development.rst

 Releases
 ========

-Releases are made by tagging commits in the master branch.
+Releases are made by tagging commits in the main branch.
 Before tagging a new release:

 * Update the version numbers in ``docs/conf.py`` and ``app/config/version.yml``.
 * Check the copyright year in ``README.md``, ``docs/conf.py``, and ``app/Resources/views/base.html.twig``.